-Refer to Note 2 Summary of accounting policies to our interim condensed consolidated financial statements appearing elsewhere in this Report for a discussion of accounting pronouncements recently adopted and recently issued accounting pronouncements not yet adopted and their potential impact to our financial statements.
+Refer to Note 2 Summary of accounting policies to our interim condensed consolidated financial statements appearing elsewhere in this Report.

 Item 3.
 Qualitative and Quantitative Disclosures about Market Risk

 We are exposed to certain market risks in the ordinary course of our business.
 These risks primarily consist of foreign exchange risk, interest rate risk, credit risk and liquidity risk.
 For further discussion and sensitivity analysis of these risks, see Note 3 Financial risk management to our audited consolidated financial statements for the year ended December 31, 2023 included in our 2023 Annual Report.